Dundee Corporation

-Dundee Corporation is a public Canadian independent holding company based in Toronto, Ontario, Canada.
+Dundee Corporation is a public Canadian independent holding company based in Toronto, Ontario.
+It was founded in 1991 by Ned Goodman.
 Through its operating subsidiaries, Dundee Corporation is an active investor focused on delivering long‐term, sustainable value from investments in the mining sector.
 It is listed on the Toronto Stock Exchange under the symbol “DC.A”.

+History

 Dundee Corporation was founded in 1991 by Canadian entrepreneur made billionaire, Ned Goodman and built a track record as a successful mining investor.
 During this period, Dundee Corporation had many high-profile mining investments, including: